Nash Flows over Time with Spillback and Kinematic Waves

-\extensionsareNash* \begin{proof} Obviously $f_e^-$ and $f_e^+$ are bounded, piece-wise constant, and right-continuous.
-It is clear that all conditions are fulfilled on $[0,\phi)$ as well as on $[\phi+\ext,\infty)$ since nothing has changed on this intervals.
+\extensionsarenash* \begin{proof} Obviously $f_e^-$ and $f_e^+$ are bounded, piece-wise constant, and right-continuous.
+All conditions are fulfilled on $[0,\phi)$ as well as on $[\phi+\ext,\infty)$ since nothing has changed on this intervals.
 Note that in the first part of the proof we use the linearly extended $\l$-labels and we show only in the end that they are indeed the earliest arrival times.